JuliaLogging/TensorBoardLogger.jl/README.md

 ] add TensorBoardLogger
 ```

-To also enable support for Images, also install `ImageMagick`
+If you need to log Images, you must also install `ImageMagick`
+(on MacOS, you will also need `QuartzImageIO`).
 ```
 ] add ImageMagick
 ```